Exams are cancelled because of the global pandemic.

 Can I take my exams another time?

 OFQUAL are working with exam boards to offer additional exams in the autumn term as soon as it is possible to do so.
-We’ll let you know about these in the coming weeks.
+They will let you know more about these in the coming weeks.

 And Sally's main reassurance is;

 "Please be reassured that the grades you get this summer will look exactly the same as in previous years, and they will have equal status with universities, colleges and employers, to help you move forward in your lives as planned."